Undiscovered Spain: The Most Beautiful (Mostly) Secret Towns and Villages in Spain

 For a meal in Cartagena, try Restaurants La Catedral, with a view of the Roman ruins.
 You can simply live among the ruins, rather the taking a tour.

-Casares is one of Andalusia's most ridiculously beautiful and underrated towns.
+Caseres is one of Andalusia's most ridiculously beautiful and underrated towns.
 If you need to escape the tourist siege of the Costa del Sol, come inland to this mountain hideaway for a dose of tranquility.

-In Casares, narrow cobbled streets twist and climb among ancient stone walls lined with palaces, mansions, arches and churches.
+In Caseres, narrow cobbled streets twist and climb among ancient stone walls lined with palaces, mansions, arches and churches.
 The skyline is decorated with turrets, spires, and gargoyles.
 This off the beaten track village boasts a unique architectural blend of Roman, Islamic, and Italian styles.

 At the summit of the town lies its 500 year old castle, a craggy crown atop the sugar cubed homes.
 It was erected by the Moors, who used the steep limestone massif to build a defensive outpost.

-Protected by defensive walls, Casares has survived almost intact from its 16th century period of splendor.
+Protected by defensive walls, Caseres has survived almost intact from its 16th century period of splendor.
 At dusk or after dark, when the crowds have gone, you'll feel like you've stepped back into the Middle Ages.

 The arcaded Plaza Mayor is one of Spain's most beautiful public squares.
 This spacious and pedestrianized main square is surrounded by cream colored historic buildings.
 The most famous monument is Torre de Bujaco, with its crenellated battlements.
 You can climb to the top for a good view of the square.